jfjlaros/arduino-simple-rpc/docs/library.rst

     >>>     interface.ping(10)

-The class instance has a public member variable named ``device`` which contains the device definitions and its exported methods.
+The class instance has a public member variable named ``device`` which contains the device definitions and its exported method definitions.

 .. code:: python